 rm -rf /Library/Application\ Support/AirWatch/Data/Munki/Managed\ Installs/Cache/com.sentinelone.registration-token

-- Assignment Groups – An assignment group you want to deploy this app.
+- Assignment Groups – Select an assignment group you want to deploy this app.

 - App Delivery Method – Here you can select automatically deploy or make it available in the app catalog.